Land-Strider/A3UEPCF/readme.md

 ### Mission Improvements
 -   **Customizable Convoy Departure Delay:** A parameter option to increase convoy departure delay times with 5 minute steps, up to 35 minutes.
 More time to prepare for convoy ambushes.

-### Enemy Unconscious Chance:
--   Added a new parameter to set the chance for enemy units to become unconscious instead of dead.
--   Head shots are more likely to cause immediate death when the base chance is below 100%.

 ### Factory & Resource Management
--   **Rebuilding:** Reconstruct destroyed rebel factories and resources for a flat cost of 5,000 money units using the "Rebuild Assets" button in the Commander Menu (`Y` > Commander > HQ Tab).
-You no longer have to wait for the enemy to retake the location before you can rebuild.
 -   **Upgrading:** A new "Upgrade Assets" feature allows you to increase the yield of your factories and resources, making a "tall" gameplay strategy (holding a few highly-developed locations) more viable.
     -   **Mechanics:**
         -   Factories and resources start at Level 0 and can be upgraded to Level 3.
 Each level adds a 100% yield bonus, up to a 400% total yield.